 After careful consideration, we have decided to postpone the 29th Annual Roll Stroll & Run to Saturday, September 12th, 2020.
 It is our hope that we will be able to offer a fun, safe event for all of our participants, staff, consumers, and families by that time.

-Indian Creek Foundation’s 28th annual Roll, Stroll & Run will take place on Saturday, June 15th in Souderton.
+Indian Creek Foundation’s 29th annual Roll, Stroll & Run will take place on Saturday, September 12th, in Souderton.
 This charity ride/walk/race typically draws nearly 300 participants and volunteers from all over Southeastern PA and NJ.
 With scenic and challenging courses of 62, 40, 20 and 10 miles, this event has something for cyclists of all skill levels.
-There is also a 5k and 1k course for walkers.
-Back for a fourth year is our TIMED 5K run!
-Afterwards, participants can enjoy an all-you-can-eat picnic buffet, live music, and many other fun activities.
+There are also 5k and 1k courses for walkers!
+This year’s 5K race will feature prizes in several age groups, ranging from youth through seniors!
+Afterwards, participants can enjoy an all-you-can-eat picnic buffet, live music, games, tours of our campus, and many other fun activities.
 This event is sure to be fun for the entire family.

 Tom is active in our Day Services Program and has always been interested in automobiles.
 Our employment specialists were able to find a job placement that fits him perfectly.

 He works three days a week at Lakeside Garage in Souderton and has moved on from basic tasks around the shop to assisting with larger projects, including this exhaust system job.

 Supported Employment is designed to guide individuals to full or part-time employment in the community.
 Tom is one of many participants who are experiencing success in the working world.

 Amanda Pfister, Director of Behavioral Health Services, talks about programming for school age and older youth with Autism.
 The TASP and TAY programs are highlighted.

 The Day Services Program of Indian Creek Foundation recently kicked off the new Personalized Employment Program to assist with placing their clients in job settings that meet their interests.